 If you’re traveling to Kyiv, Ukraine as a vegan or vegetarian, here are some delicious dishes you’ll want to keep your eye out for.
 Located in the capital are robust traditional dishes made for a vegan appetite or diverse dishes inspired from cuisines all over the globe.

 From yummy vegan pizza topped high with cheese, to a hearty cup of borscht to warm you up on a cold winter’s night after visiting the beautiful Christmas markets in Kyiv, the appealing food scene here is loaded with vegan and vegetarian options.

 Table of contents

 Where to find the best Vegan food in town

 While vegan food can be found roaming around each district, some districts do have more options than others.
-Understanding Kiev’s distinctive districts will help you track down the best possible vegan food in Kiev.
+Understanding Kyiv’s distinctive districts will help you track down the best possible vegan food in Kyiv.